 The Soberanes Vineyard is a site planted and farmed exclusively by the Pisoni & Franscioni families of the Santa Lucia Highlands.
 Tradition and excellence are built into its name and practices.
 Named after José María Soberanes, part of the famed Portolá expedition of 1769, the vineyard is meticulously farmed and thrives in the cool-climate of fog and wind from Monterey Bay.
 The expression of Syrah on this site is one of beauty and finesse.

-The fruit was night harvested on September 26th.
-After a few days of cold-soaking with 45% of the whole cluster, the grapes began a native fermentation.
+The fruit was night harvested on September 26th & 27th.
+After a few days of cold soaking with 45% of the whole cluster, the grapes began a native fermentation.
 Punch downs alternating with pump overs during the heat of the fermentation allowed for a fine balance of tannin, color and flavor extraction.
-After 25 days of fermentation, the wine was sent to barrel — 63% new French oak having three to four years of air-drying on the staves.
-Coopering details and toast levels are specifically chosen for this single vineyard cuvée.
+After 25 days of fermentation, the wine was sent to barrel – over 70% new French oak having three to five years of air-drying on the staves.
+Coopering details and toast levels are specifically chosen for this single vineyard wine.

 I think one of the best Syrahs coming out of California today is the Soberanes Vineyard from Bibiana.
 Sporting a vibrant purple color as well La Landonne-like notes of currants, bacon fat, white pepper, and cedar, the 2016 hits the palate with full-bodied richness, awesome purity of fruit, and a huge finish.
 More dry-aged beef and assorted meatiness develop with time in the glass…It’s an awesome Syrah to drink over the coming 10-15 years.

 —Jeb Dunnuck, JebDunnuck.com